ESPN, Inc. Fact Sheet

-- ESPN, Inc., The Worldwide Leader in Sports, is the leading multinational, multimedia sports entertainment company featuring the broadest portfolio of multimedia sports assets with over 50 business entities.
+- ESPN, Inc. is the leading multinational, multimedia sports entertainment company featuring the broadest portfolio of multimedia sports assets with over 50 business entities.

 - The company is 80 percent owned by ABC, Inc., an indirect subsidiary of The Walt Disney Company.
-The Hearst Corporation holds a 20 percent interest in ESPN.
+Hearst holds a 20 percent interest in ESPN.

-President: John Skipper, President, ESPN, Inc. and Co-Chairman Disney Media Networks, joined ESPN in 1981.
-Appointed President, ESPN, Inc. on January 1, 2012, he previously had been ESPN’s Executive Vice President, Content.
+President: John Skipper became President, ESPN, Inc. and Co-Chairman Disney Media Networks on January 1, 2012.
+He previously was ESPN’s Executive Vice President, Content.
 He joined ESPN in 1997 from the Disney Publishing Group.

 |Multiplatform Business||– espnW, a digital and content-driven business|

 |Location-Based Businesses||– ESPN Wide World of Sports Complex in Orlando, ESPN Zone at Downtown Disney in Anaheim, ESPN Club at Walt Disney World|

 |Corporate Citizenship||– Team ESPN, The V Foundation for Cancer Research|